- Precertification requirements

 - Blood or specimens should not be collected until after the precertification request is made, the genetics professional has made a recommendation regarding the test, and we have approved the precertification request.

 - Informed DNA

 To help ensure that individuals have ready access to genetics experts and expedited services, we have established a relationship with InformedDNA.
 InformedDNA is a nationwide network of participating independent board-certified genetic counselors who deliver services via telephone or web.
 Day, evening, and weekend appointments are available for individuals by telephone at home, and consultations for patients with urgent surgical or treatment decisions are scheduled within 24-48 hours of referral.
 InformedDNA can be reached by calling 1.800.975.4819

 Once the ordering physician refers their patient to an independent board-certified genetic counselor or clinical geneticist, we will typically receive the clinical documentation for the counseling directly from the genetics professional.

-In order to help genetic counselors and clinical geneticists facilitate their reviews, we will provide them with a form that will help them to clearly and efficiently make their recommendation regarding the proposed test.
+In order to help genetic counselors and clinical geneticists facilitate their reviews, we will provide them with a Genetic Counseling Recommendation Form and Whole Exome Sequencing Recommendation Form that will help them to clearly and efficiently make their recommendation regarding the proposed test.
 We will then use that recommendation and clinical documentation as part of our decision to approve or deny the precertification request.